willroberts/raven-shield-2020/CUSTOM.md

 ### Sounds

-The quickest way to get all the sound files you need is the [AllR6 Sound Pack](http://allr6.com/discuss/viewtopic.php?id=68&i=1), which includes Athena Sword and Iron Wrath sounds.
+The quickest way to get all the sound files you need for OpenRVS servers is the [AllR6 Sound Pack](http://allr6.com/discuss/viewtopic.php?id=68&i=1), which includes Athena Sword and Iron Wrath sounds.

 ## Hosting Custom Content